justinturpin/mattermost-arm-builder/README.md

 There is an automated built, but its x64 only right now until Github supports multiarch docker images in its registry.

+## The Webapp build

+This repo will make new builds of the mattermost server with Golang, but it steals the webapp files from the official release zip files.
+This is partially because it saves time, but also because I could not for the life of me get the webapp to build on a Raspberry pi 3b+ because it needs so much memory to do so.
+That thing got hot and I had to yank the cable.